-This policy lasts for a set period of time and offers up to $50,000 in protection in case you are lost.
-This form of life insurance is good until you are 80 years old and as a benefit offers low initial premiums that do build over time, so you can gradually adjust to carrying this form of life insurance.
-There is no physical exam and there are only three health questions to answer.
+This plan lasts for a specific length and offers as much as $50,000 in protection in case you are lost.
+This policy lasts until you are 80 years old and the premiums begin cheap, but they slowly increase over time.
+There is no physical exam and you only have to answer three simple questions.

 Extra Protection Term

 Extra Protection Term is similar to the LEvel Term Policy, it gives more protection.
 You can buy up to $100,000 (double the previous policy).

 This is an excellent option because most applicants need more life insurance coverage than the basic plan offers.
 It’s important that you get enough coverage to provide for your loved ones if anything tragic were to happen to you.